 For many people, difficult times arise when one or more partners in a relationship are coping with a mental health concern.
 For example, the person suffering might feel embarrassed about their concerns, or find it difficult to convey their symptoms.
-Their partner might feel helpless and confused when it comes to supporting their loved one, and worry about making matters “worse.”
+Their partner might feel helpless or confused, and worry about making matters “worse.”

-To support individuals whose significant others are dealing with mental health concerns, the Viva Center’s Kristin Dart, LICSW offers the following tips for aiding one another and strengthening your bond.
+To support individuals whose significant others are dealing with mental health concerns, Kristin Dart, LICSW offers the following tips for aiding one another and strengthening your bond.

 Do Your Research

-If you’re dating someone whose coping with a mental health issue, it’s crucial to educate yourself about whatever is affecting them, be it depression, anxiety, schizophrenia, or something totally different.
+If you’re dating someone whose coping with a mental health issue, it’s crucial to educate yourself about whatever is affecting them.

 “One of the main things I would say is that the partner can learn about what it means [to have a mental health disorder],” Dart says.
 “They can read blogs on it…books, podcasts, [and] all kinds of things you can listen to.”

 Educating yourself is not only a loving thing to do for your partner—it will also ease your experience.
 Some of your partner’s “mysterious” behaviors might be explained, and certain things you’d thought were “your fault” might turn out to be a natural part of coping with mental health issues.
 For example: